Who is Estonia’s Eurovision 2018 entry Elina Nechayeva and how was her dress created?

 Elina is performing in a special projection dress – first glimpsed at Estonia’s national final – which will visualise stunning patterns and colours on a grand scale throughout her song.
 “Elina’s performance will be something very special,” teased video artist Alyona Movko.

 But the ambitious costume very nearly failed to make it to the Eurovision stage – the crippling cost led Elina’s team to appeal to the Estonian government for funding.
-An option B was prepared, but it’s thanks to sponsorship deals with T Saku Suurhall, Carglass, Estravel and River Island that the eye-catching design has got the go ahead.
+An option B was prepared, but it’s thanks to sponsorship deals that the eye-catching design has got the go ahead.

 I cannot describe how happy and grateful I am!😍💕💕💕 Say YESS to the DRESS!
 Thanks to the support by @sakusuurhall , @estravelgram , @err_menu , Carglass, River Island and my loved ones I can represent Estonia with the great show in Eurovision 2018!🇪🇪 🇵🇹 . . . . . . . . . . #laforza #elinanechayeva #eurovision2018 #laforzaelinanechayeva #sayyesstothedress